 - Discounts at participating Avis and Budget car rental locations

-Although the TD Aeroplan Visa Infinite comes packed with benefits, it doesn’t make my list of the best travel credit cards since the signup bonus is “only” 15,000 Aeroplan points.
-Don’t get me wrong, 10,000 Aeroplan points are still incredibly valuable, I just don’t like how it’s a multi-step process to get the full bonus.
+Although the TD Aeroplan Visa Infinite comes packed with benefits, it doesn’t make my list of the best travel credit cards since the signup bonus is “only” 20,000 Aeroplan points.
+Don’t get me wrong, 20,000 Aeroplan points are still incredibly valuable, I just don’t like how it’s a multi-step process to get the full bonus.
 15,000 Aeroplan Miles are awarded after your first purchase and then you get another 5,000 Miles if you add an authorized user.
 Adding another user is $50 per year and the added bonus of up to 20,000 Miles on 2X the Aeroplan Miles earned for three months, up to 15,000 miles total.
 That works out to be 30,000 Aeroplan Miles as a sign up bonus which is why this card is still one of the best Aeroplan credit cards in Canada.

 The earn rate of 1.5 Aeroplan miles per $1 spent on grocery, gas and drugstore purchases is not bad, but people who make frequent purchases on aircanada.com will love this card since you’ll also earn 1.5 Aeroplan points per $1 spent.